'Based' Paganism vs. Christianity

 The reality is, thankfully, that truth is the most “based” thing of all—And it is entirely cringe to believe in something because it sounds cool to you.
 If you think you can decide your own truth, you are no different from someone who thinks they can decide their own pronouns, literally.

-Even in the email above, he refers to me “choosing” orthodox Christianity as if it were an issue of personal taste.
+Even in the email above, he refers to me “choosing” Orthodox Christianity as if it were an issue of personal taste.
 If I liked pop music and people rolling on the ground, perhaps I would be just as justified converting to some Pentecostal sect.
 This is silly.

 The greatest deception is that religion is this separate category about “feelings” or “preference” and not truth.
 Atheist and spiritual R*dditor Stephen Jay Gould put this in words in the modern era, calling science and religion “non-overlapping magesteria,” declaring in a laughable attempt at big-braned centrism that nothing in material reality is relevant to religion and nothing in religion is relevant to material reality.